Yap and Pohnpei

 sure how regularly the mantas would be sited.

-still as good as I remembered until earlier this year when I read a very
+the Village was still as good as I remembered until earlier this year when I

-were also some very interesting land tours to keep me occupied after diving (especially
+There were also some very interesting land tours to keep me occupied after

 I was a